delineateio/delineateio-blog/content/posts/2022-09-20/index.md

 **My career as a professional software developer started in 1995 working on web based applications, I remained fully hands-on for the next 10 years.**

 It was an exciting time.
-Internet usage was minimal ([1.9% of the UK population](https://www.google.com/search?q=UK+Internet+usage+in+1995)) while conversely ideas, opportunities and dreams were endless.
-I struggle to fully articulate this period, particularly to [Gen Z](https://en.wikipedia.org/wiki/Generation_Z) who don't (at least in western countries) remember a world without near constant internet connectivity and access to digital services that are integral to their lives every day.
+Internet usage was minimal ([1.9% of the UK population](https://www.google.com/search?q=UK+Internet+usage+in+1995)) while ideas, opportunities and dreams were endless for the "new" global technology infrastructure.
+I struggle to fully articulate the experience of being a developer during this period, particularly to [Gen Z](https://en.wikipedia.org/wiki/Generation_Z) who don't (at least in western countries) remember a world without near constant internet connectivity and access to digital services that are integral to their lives every day.

 The planet was buzzing, a generational technology revolution was taking place in real time.
 In a 1999 interview with the BBC [David Bowie](https://en.wikipedia.org/wiki/David_Bowie) eloquently described the internet as an ["alien life form"](https://www.youtube.com/watch?v=8tCC9yxUIdw) that had landed on earth 👽!
-There was friction in everyday life, and now worldwide interest in this new infrastructure that promised so much yet had delivered very little to the wider population.

  I experienced and participated in (a small way) to the birth of the commercial internet, which was like a digital gold rush cumulating in the [dotcom bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) and over a decade later the ongoing dominance of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp).
+That digital gold rush promised to remove friction from many day activities, and has done a pretty good job in achieving that so far.

 **What a time to be alive!
 What a time to be a developer!**

 ### 📚 Real physical books

-**I'm very proud to be a self taught developer with no degree in Computer Science, indeed I have no significant [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) qualifications.**
+**I'm proud to be a self taught developer with no degree in Computer Science, indeed I have no significant [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) qualifications.**

-I used real books bought from physical shops as my primary learning tool - no YouTube videos, no [Mooc](https://www.mooc.org/), no open source which was coined in [1998](https://opensource.org/history)).
+I used real books bought from real book shops as my primary learning tool - no YouTube videos, no [Mooc](https://www.mooc.org/), no open source which was coined in [1998](https://opensource.org/history)).
 These books were very expensive, and yet littered with incorrect code snippets as the technology was moving far faster than the book authoring process ever could - ironically a perfect use case of the value of the internet!
-Different world 😃.

-At the time this was utterly infuriating, in retrospect this was an (unintentionally I assume) an excellent way to learn.
+At the time this was infuriating, in retrospect this was an (unintentionally I assume) an excellent way to learn.
 Curiosity, research and tricky debugging were daily necessities that honed the required software development skills.
 I was totally obsessed and committed to the pursuit of mastering software engineering, in retrospect to almost unhealthy levels.
 I would study and practice late into the night, 3am not being uncommon, while working a relatively mundane full time day job 💤.

 ### 🐛 Caught by the bug

 I was intoxicated by the constant learning, problem solving and being able to build solutions that solved real world challenges.

-I caught (pun intended) the bug of software engineering and it has subsequently shaped my entire professional and personal life.
-Quite simply, I loved being a software developer.
+I caught (pun intended) the bug of software engineering and it has subsequently shaped my life, professional and personal, and I loved being a software developer.

 **I feel immensely grateful to have had a job I loved, travelled the world while being paid to do it 🙏.
 Yet, this post isn't about the halcyon past, it's about about my plans for the future.**